isaachcamp/msc-labbooks/_build/html/_sources/era5_analysis/week14.md

 - "It was observed that ENSO causes an impact in cyclone frequency and intensity in the reanalysis datasets, due to a Rossby wave-train stemming from anomalous heating in the Equatorial Pacific, similar the PSA pattern.
 Eichler and Market (2019)"
 - "The BI is the main mechanism responsible for the formation of storm systems (Holton, 2004)."
 - "According to Trenberth (1991), the structure shown by the BI (Figure 1a–d) can be associated with the profile of the westerlies."

+#### Agreement with our Results

+- "Southern Hemisphere extratropical cyclones being more intense with trajectories towards lower (higher) latitudes during El Niño (La Niña) summers."